-The purpose of Mathematics education at St Margaret's to the end of Year 10 is to provide all students with mathematics required for numeracy and to provide the skills necessary for future Mathematics study.
-Year 10 students are required to study either Mathematics 1 or Mathematics 2.
-Guidance will be provided by teachers regarding the most appropriate choice for each individual.
+Mathematics education at St Margaret's to the end of Year 10 focuses on developing and refining mathematical understanding, fluency, logical reasoning, analytical thought and problem-solving skills, and to provide a strong foundation for future study in Mathematics.
+Year 10 students are required to study either Mathematics I or Mathematics 2.
+Guidance will be provided by teachers regarding the most appropriate choice for individual students.